 - Some reviewers claim that the hardware included is inferior, and that buying your own hardware, such as steel screws, is needed to get the most out of the gate.
 Being an already expensive product, it’s an investment.

-For those who have pets, there is no stage of a pet’s life where they outgrow the gate.
+For those who have pets and need a pet gate, there is no stage where the gate will be outgrown.
 Crafty cats and daring dogs love to get into things they aren’t supposed to.
 Luckily, Queeni’s gate makes that much less of a risk.

 - This gate is cheap and highly rated.
 It’s only $25 as of this post and has an average of 4.5 stars on Amazon.